Car-free adventures aroundScarboroughYorkshire

 - The train then passes the wooded hills of the Yorkshire Wolds before heading north, past a boating lake and a monument-topped hill called Oliver’s Mount.

 - You can also arrive by bus from Whitby (see 3 below) or from Leeds and York on the fabulous Coastliner bus.
+We’ve got lots of suggestions for things to do along this route in our guide.

 - Visitors from Hull can ride the Yorkshire Wolds Coast Line, a community rail partnership with old-fashioned stations and pretty villages along the route.